 Due to the employment of a specialist PE teacher at our school, we have seen a remarkable increase in participation rates in such activities as games, dance, gymnastics and athletics.
 The high quality and consistent delivery of PE lessons has helped increase their enjoyment of PE as well as the competitiveness of our school at MYG and other events.
-Furthermore the grant has funded additional swimming tuition, which has given a fabulous opportunity that over wise would not have been available.
+Furthermore, the grant has funded additional swimming tuition, which has given a fabulous opportunity that otherwise would not have been available.

 The school is ensuring the above improvements are sustainable by providing training for staff, for example through opportunities to observe and teach alongside qualified sports coaches.

 In 2020/21, 93% of children at Burnt Oak Primary School were able to swim 25 metres, 84% could use a range of strokes and 90% could perform safe self-rescue in a variety of water based situations by the end of Key Stage 2.